 Medication can be used to treat some mood disorders but can only help with some symptoms.
-For example, antidepressants can be prescribed for depression and anxiety.
-Antipsychotics may also help individual with more challenging disorders such as bipolar disorder and schizophrenia.
-However, medication cannot ‘cure’ a mood disorder.
+For example, antidepressants can be prescribed for symptoms of depression and anxiety.
+Antipsychotics may also help with more challenging disorders such as bipolar disorder.

 Cognitive behavioural therapy is particularly effective in treating mood disorders that manifest in chronic or low-level depressive behaviour.
 It is also helpful for individuals who experience symptoms of anxiety due to their mood disorder.
 While some mood disorders may require the prescription of medication as part of treatment, such as bipolar disorder, cognitive behavioural therapy may also be useful as part of a wider treatment plan.